shreejit04/fbi-data-web-dashboard/README.md

     •  json: Used for working with JSON data.
     •  requests: Used for making HTTP requests to the FBI Crime Data API.
     •  matplotlib: Used for creating visualizations (plots).
     •  Flask: The web framework for building the application.
 Other Flask-related modules for rendering templates, handling requests, etc.

 **Configuration:**

     •  The API endpoint (api_url) for the FBI Crime Data API is specified.
 This stays constant.
-    •  Flask app is initialized.
-Maximum login attempts threshold (MAX_LOGIN_ATTEMPTS) is defined to prevent potential “unathorized” access.
+    •  Maximum login attempts threshold (MAX_LOGIN_ATTEMPTS) is defined to prevent potential “unathorized” access.
     •  List of U.S. states (us_states_list) is provided to ensure I can extract only the state name from the data provided by FBI.

 **Functions:**

     •  get_data(link): Sends a GET request to the FBI Crime Data API with the specified link and returns the JSON response.
     •  fetch_data(): Retrieves crime data based on user input (selected states, offense, and date range).